ncgtyar/filemetadata/README.md

 # filemetadata
-File utility library for C#
+### File utility library for C#
+Contains features such as managing attributes, info, timestamps, etc.